nuxt/scripts/README.md

 Plus Nuxt goodies:

-- 🕵️ `useTrackingScript` - Load a tracking script while respecting privacy and consent
+- 🕵️ `createConsentTrigger` - Create a script trigger that you can resolve with a ref or a promise.
 - 🪵 DevTools integration - see all your loaded scripts with function logs

 ## Installation